Hunter Morrison, Senior Fellow, Maxine Goodman Levin College of Urban Affairs

 Rick Semersky Developer/CEO, VIP Restoration, Inc.

-Terry Schwartz, Director, Cleveland Urban Design Collab., Kent State Univ.
+Terry Schwarz, Director, Cleveland Urban Design Collab., Kent State Univ.

 Cleveland’s east side/west side rivalry is a tired cliché—one that’s counterproductive to our ability to move forward as a region.
 Major investments and new opportunities exist on both sides of the river.
 But there are some key differences.
 Some of the most exciting recent developments (Hingetown!
 Gordon Square!
 The Lakewood Solstice Steps!) are west of the river.
 And many of Cleveland’s most distressed neighborhoods lie to the east.